-Additionally, it was measured in an emulated 5G link with higher uplink throughput (next generation of 5G mmWave networks), achieving $145 \pm 30$ ms (D4.2 [6]).
+Additionally, it was measured in an emulated 5G link with higher uplink throughput (next generation of 5G mmWave networks), achieving $145 \pm 30 \text{ ms}$ (D4.2 [6]).

-Consequently, we can conclude that:
+Consequently, it can be concluded that:

 - The target motion-to-photon latency < 170 ms was not fully achieved with the existing FVV + 5G network configuration.
 However, the obtained result (210 ± 20 ms) is close enough (25% higher) so that the effective Quality of Experience is not affected significantly. - The next generation of 5G networks, with higher uplink capacity, will be able to achieve the target of 170 ms. - Current deployment has been validated to be usable in the field, even if MTP latency sometime increases up to 25 % above the original target.